-You can create your own consent dialog that displays a message on your sites or apps asking your users in the EEA for consent.
+See the Google Developers guide (Android, iOS) to learn how to use Google’s consent dialogue or create your own consent dialogue that displays a message on your sites or apps asking your users in the EEA for consent.

-After updating your app code, you’ll re-upload your app to the Google Play or App Store.
-You may need your network ID.
+After updating your app code, you’ll re-upload your app to Google Play or the App Store.
+You may need your publisher ID.